Rarely does a budget to mid-priced cordless vacuum meet my high expectations.

 It’s one of the challenging items to clean on this surface, but the S65 makes quick work of it with its soft roller tool.

-You could see the clean back and forth pass in the photo above.
+You can see the clean back-and-forth pass in the photo above.

 Again, this is proof of the soft roller’s efficiency since it only needed a few passes to pick up 50 grams of sand.